 Dr. Matthew Paldy, PhD, LP

-NYS Licensed Psychoanalyst
+Licensed Psychoanalyst in NYC

 Clinical Case Studies in Burnout Therapy

-Hospitality Professional Overcoming Burnout and Bulimia
+Gramercy Hospitality Professional Overcoming Burnout and Bulimia

 Through our work in therapy, we addressed the "good child" persona that prevented her from acknowledging negative emotions.
 By establishing a safe, mirroring therapeutic relationship, Mary learned to build authentic self-esteem and replace destructive coping mechanisms with healthy self-soothing.
 As she internalized her own worth, her dependence on customer appreciation and binging subsided, allowing her to find a sustainable balance in her professional life and a newfound sense of adequacy.